zupit-it/pipeline-templates/README.md

 **jira-step-create-todo-issues.yml** is the workflow that creates new Jira issues if it detects any **TODO** comment in the code.
 The generated issue can have the desired issue type with a given description together with an input link (which should contain the commit diff).

+Beware that created tasks are independent, they aren't affected by the changes to the code.
+Thus, If you modify an existing TODO, it will basically create a new task, it won't touch or delete the previous generated task.
+Same if you delete a TODO, nothing will happen to the existing task.

 It requires these inputs:
 - **LABELS**: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.